 Dr. Justin Mason is a Research Assistant Professor in the Department of Occupational Therapy in the College of Public Health and Health Professions.
 He received his B.S (Psychology), M.S.
 (Sport Management), M.S.
 (Exercise Physiology), graduate Certificate in Measurement & Statistics, and Ph.D.
-(Sport and Exercise Psychology) from Florida State University.
-His research interests are in the role that lifestyle factors have in influencing cardiovascular health, community mobility, and cognitive function.
-His dissertation investigated the relationships between arterial stiffness and thickness, cognitive function, and driving performance in older adults.
-Dr. Mason and the Institute for Mobility, Activity, and Participation (I-MAP) team are working in collaboration with the University of Alabama at Birmingham and the City of Gainesville to investigate younger, middle-aged, older drivers’ perception of automated vehicles.
-The acceptance and use of innovative technology (e.g., vehicle automation) may enable older adults or those with disabilities to become more active in the community and enhance their quality of life.
+(Sport and Exercise Psychology) from Florida State University, followed by postdoctoral training in Rehabilitation Science at the University of Florida.
+His research focuses on how lifestyle factors influence cardiovascular health, cognitive function, and community mobility.
+Dr. Mason is the Lab Director of the Institute for Mobility, Activity, and Participation (I-MAP) which investigates innovative solutions to optimize driving and community mobility for diverse populations.
+Specifically, his research focus is to improve interactions with in-vehicle technology so that older adults understand system capabilities and utilize technology to mitigate age-related cognitive decline to support their aging in place.

 This course will describe the benefits of various modes of exercise and potential barriers and facilitators to exercise.
 Benefits discussed will include mood, cognitive function, and “The Self”.
 Periodization techniques will be discussed to transition exercise from a “chore” into becoming a purposeful activity (i.e., occupation).

 This course is well-suited for occupational therapists as well as other professionals with a background in rehabilitation.